-At this point, replace the four screws the tighten down the backs of the two CPU cards onto the motherboard power straps.
+At this point, replace the four screws the tighten down the back of each CPU card onto the motherboard power straps.
 Referring back to the photos in Section 10, these are screws 11-14.

 With that done, the back mounting hardware is in place and secured.